ActiveState/slack-bugbot-golang/README.md

 * If somebody types `@bugbot unmerged`, the unmerged-bugs.sh script will run, and bugbot will post the list of unerged bugs.

 Bugbot needs to be in a channel to see its messages!
 Summon him by posting `@bugbot:`

+Before pushing to Stackato, you need to build the application with `go build`.